fhjoy/ssr/README.md

 ## Project status

 This repository is an academic prototype created in 2022 for a controlled architecture comparison.
 It is preserved as evidence of the implementation and research process, not as a production storefront.
 Dependencies should be reviewed and upgraded before production use.

-## Author

-Developed by [Faisal Hossain](https://fhjoy.github.io/portfolio/) as part of the master's thesis in Communication and Media Engineering at Hochschule Offenburg.